berthoud/webfitsviewer/README.md

     * This usually means loading cgid_module.
   * **Wrong python version is used:** the webserver doesn't run the python installation you expect.
     * Use SetEnv PATH "/opt/local/bin:/usr/bin:/bin:/usr/sbin:/sbin" in your webserver configuration path.
+    * Edit the first line in main.py (or testmain.py) to say "python3" instead of "python"
   * **Unable to load configuration file:** You make a change to the configuration file now the application doesn't load.
     * Review the changes you made to the configuration file, check for syntax errors
     * Run the following code in a shell and check for any error messages.